TouchDesigner/TouchEngine-Windows/README.md

 Loading begins immediately.

-During loading you will receive link callbacks with the event TELinkEventAdded for any links on the instance.
+During loading you will receive link callbacks with the event `TELinkEventAdded` for any links on the instance.

-Once loading has completed you will receive an event callback with the event TEEventInstanceDidLoad, and a TEResult indicating success or any warning or error.
+Once loading has completed you will receive an event callback with the event `TEEventInstanceDidLoad`, and a TEResult indicating success or any warning or error.

 An instance is loaded suspended.
 Once configured, resuming the instance will permit rendering (and start playback in TETimeInternal mode):